Z-Siqi/JetpackCompose-Gadget/codes/FixBTF2/README.md

 ### About

-As of now (24, Jan, 2024), the problem of BasicTextField2 not being able to delete texts after click select all text still exists.
+~As of now (24, Jan, 2024), the problem of BasicTextField2 not being able to delete texts after click select all text still exists.
-(androidx.compose.foundation:foundation-android:1.6.0-rc01)
+(androidx.compose.foundation:foundation-android:1.6.0-rc01)~ Fixed in 1.7.0

 Reported issues: [Link](https://issuetracker.google.com/issues/319188299)